hyprwm/hyprland-wiki/content/configuring/core/rules/window-rules.md

 Effects marked as _dynamic_ are re-evaluated whenever the matching property of the window changes.
 For instance, if a rule changes the `border_color` when a window is floating, the color reverts to default when it's tiled again.

-Effects are processed top to bottom --- the _last_ match takes precedence:
+Effects are processed top to bottom, and the _last_ match takes precedence.

 Here, all non-fullscreen kitty windows have `opacity 0.8`, except when floating --- those get `0.5`.
 All other floating windows get `0.5`.